 - Watch for animals: There’s nothing more magical than being in a sheep traffic jam!
 Just be sure to give them the right of way and pay attention.
 Also, look out for deer!

-Now that you’ve done all of you’ve done all you can to prepare for getting to, driving in and packing for Scotland, it’s time to talk about where you’ll be heading!
+Now that you’ve done all you can to prepare for getting to, driving in and packing for Scotland, it’s time to talk about where you’ll be heading!
 I’ve arranged this trip to begin and end in Edinburgh, where most flights will take you to in Scotland, but you can start this itinerary from anywhere on the map, or skip, add, change direction and alter to your heart’s content!

 I’ve created this interactive map of your 7 day itinerary with directions between cities included.

 Day One: Edinburgh